Bert Fields: Summing Up: A Professional Memoir

-Fields also fired Donald Trump as a client, he said, because he was disgusted by a deceitful strategy that the real estate mogul employed.

-He began writing books, he said, after Mario Puzo, author of The Godfather, encouraged him after reading one of his legal briefs.

 Novels and historical writing

 In 2018, Fields published Gloriana: Exploring The Reign Of Elizabeth I. (ISBN 978-0-9905602-9-6) Elizabeth I, aka the Virgin Queen, was a colorful figure who still manages to stimulate the popular imagination more than 400 years after her death.
 Fields' wide-ranging biography spans the entire Tudor dynasty, with Elizabeth's rise to power, her completion of England's break from the Roman Catholic Church, the war with Spain, and her constantly evolving entourage of advisers, favorites, and paramours.
 Fields delves into the curios of Elizabeth's life.
 Was she truly a virgin?
 Did she sanction the murder of the wife of nobleman Robert Dudley?
 What were her true thoughts on Roman Catholicism?

 Fields introduces readers to aspects of the queen that they may not have heard before.
 He finds plenty of intrigues to challenge conventional notions of the queen.
 Beautiful, full-color portraits from the National Portrait Gallery in London and a timeline of the queen's life round out this volume.
 Its 450-plus pages belie what a quick read it actually is, making it a perfect primer for those interested in the Good Queen Bess.